ykmuw/automl/README.md

 * Users will select a binary object variable in `Target` which users want to predict, as well as select appropriate values in `Category Variables` which users want to use them as category in ML modeling, and also select appropriate unused values in `Unused Variables for Modeling` like below, then click `Run`.
 ![histgram](images/automl_summary_with_greaterthan8.png)

+# AutoML Evaluation Metrics (Output)
-* Fit multiple ML models automatically and compare statistical scores
+* AutoML fits multiple ML models automatically and provide users comparable statistical scores.
+Users can click each ML model link to observe output in graph.
 ![metrics](images/automl_evaluation_metrics.png)

 * Display ML models in graph - LightGBM